rizquadnan/workshop-life-at-tech-backend/README.md

 Testing is the act of making sure our code works as expected

-Instructor Demo: create an integration testing for forgot password endpoint Participant Challenge: create an integration testing for get contract endpoint
+Instructor Demo: create an integration testing for create exercise endpoint Participant Challenge: create an integration testing for change password endpoint

 Demo Start Git Branch:
 `git branch 1-demo-testing-start`